jpalardy/jpalardy.github.io/_posts/2015-12-14-best-books-i-read-2015.markdown

 I kept hearing about Liu Cixin, [China's Arthur C. Clarke](http://www.newyorker.com/books/page-turner/chinas-arthur-c-clarke).
 It doesn't hurt that the book won the 2015 Hugo award.
 Science-fiction is often inspired by American culture and descriptions of the book hinted at "something different".

 It's hard to talk about the book without revealing spoilers.
-It's part of a trilogy and I read the first two books.
-Let's just say it's well done, unusual, and that I can't wait for the third book to be translated to English.
+It's part of a trilogy, and I read the first two books.
+Let's just say it's well done, unusual, and that I can't wait for the third book to be translated into English.

 * [wikipedia](https://en.wikipedia.org/wiki/The_Three-Body_Problem)
 * [amazon](http://www.amazon.com/dp/0765377063)